ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 What ChatGPT Apps Are

 ChatGPT Apps are built with code.
 They run on the Model Context Protocol (MCP), which defines how interactive applications attach to AI conversations.
 When a ChatGPT App tool runs, the host loads your application inside a sandboxed iframe directly in the conversation.
-Users see a real interface — not a chat message describing an interface.
+Users see a real interface, not a chat message describing an interface.

 The iframe can contain anything you’d build as a web app: charts, forms, data tables, maps, multi-step wizards.
 The model stays connected throughout.
 When a user submits a form or clicks a button, the model sees that interaction and can respond.
 That back-and-forth between conversation and UI is what makes ChatGPT Apps different from everything else you can build on top of ChatGPT.

 ChatGPT Apps are coded web applications.
 You write UI components (using any framework or vanilla JavaScript), define tools, and run an MCP server.
 There’s no configuration-only path.
+OpenAI provides an Apps SDK for building them, and open-source frameworks like sunpeak add testing, local development, and cross-host support on top.

 Side by Side